bijoutrouvaille/vim-scavenger/README.md

     g:scavenger_manual_only = 0

-Scavenger will by default pick up filetype files in your $HOME/.vim/ftplugin folder, but you can disable it by specifying
+Scavenger will by default pick up filetype files in your $HOME/.vim/ftplugin folder, but you can disable this behaviour by specifying

     let g:scavenger_ft = 0